Find Grad Schools

 $77,127 Median Salary

 There are 4 colleges and univerities across the nation that offer a doctor's degree in human services.
-This degree is more popular with female students, and about 70% of recent graduates were from an underrepresented racial-ethnic group.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 63% were students from underrepresented racial-ethnic groups.

 Education Levels of Human Services Majors